Q&A with Punahou’s Archivist

 What is your biggest challenge as an archivist?

-Documenting Punahou’s pandemic experience has been challenging, especially with everything online and changing so fast.
-We need to continuously think about how to archive this time period while we are making history.
-We have to ensure we have accurate records so that when people look back 100 years from now, they can see what we experienced, much like we’ve been able to study what things were like on campus and for students during the Spanish flu and World War II.
+Documenting Punahou’s pandemic experience was challenging, especially with everything online and changing so fast.
+We needed to continuously think about how to archive the time period while we were making history.
+We had to ensure we have accurate records so that when people look back 100 years from now, they can see what we experienced, much like we’ve been able to study what things were like on campus and for students during the Spanish flu and World War II.

 How can I learn more about the Punahou Archives?